Casey Anthony - Cold and Calculated

 In 2008, the Anthony family was thrust into the national spotlight after it had been reported that Casey Anthony had allowed a full month of time to go by without reporting her almost 3-year old daughter, Caylee, missing.

-A closer look at the family that was more concerned over gas cans missing, rather than a 3-year old child missing, will reveal a sick and twisted cast of characters that are more frightening than anything you can possibly imagine.
+A closer look at the family that was more concerned over gas cans missing, rather than a 3-year old child, will reveal a sick and twisted cast of characters that are more frightening than anything you can possibly imagine.

-The sickness of this family seems to begin with Cindy Anthony, the grandmother of Caylee, and mother of sociopath Casey.
+Cindy Anthony, the grandmother of Caylee, and mother of sociopath Casey.
 Cindy is a nurse whose eyes are dark and look ready to pop out of her head and land right onto your dinner plate.
 Her stories seem to change more than her daughter's.
 Her husband, George, has had several jobs but, appears to be mostly unemployed.
-Rumors of his infidelity are ramped.
+Rumors of his infidelity are rampant.
 The two also share a son named Lee.
 Lee appears to be the closest to normal, often playing the role of a mediator between his mom and sister Casey.
 His annoying inappropriate laughter tends to make one question just how “normal” he truly is.

-Casey Marie Anthony is George and Cindy's daughter, who brought a little daughter into this world August 9th of 2005.
-Her name was Caylee, a spelling for a name that combines "Casey" with the name, "Lee."
+Casey Marie Anthony is George and Cindy's daughter.
+Casey gave birth to her daughter Caylee on August 9th of 2005.
+Caylee is a spelling for a name that combines "Casey" with the name, "Lee."
 No one knows who the child's father is (DNA tests rule out Lee as the father, as that was a rumor set forth early on in this case).
 The stories are mostly consistent with Casey, telling everyone the child was the result of a one-night stand, from a guy who is now dead.
 Of course, this story was not known until after she had tried to pin a boy by the name of Jesse Grund as the father.
 As with many things in Casey's life, if she is caught in a lie, the story simply changes but, that doesn't mean it changes to the actual truth or, does it?

 Jesse took the initiative to receive a paternity test that resulted in a negative - a 100 percent negative chance of him being the parent.
 He remained with Casey however, and tried to treat little Caylee as his own.
 He even proposed marriage to Casey, who accepted.
 The union soon dissolved.